 - Check individual names against the USA Softball Exclusion list, this is a list of all individuals in USA Softball who have been banned, suspended, or placed on an Administrative Hold.
 A list of all individuals in USA Softball who have been banned or suspended can be found on the U.S. Center for SafeSport Centralized Disciplinary Database.
 A list of all Administrative Holds will be provided by USA Softball. - 2.
 Provide a copy of the Minor Athlete Abuse Prevention Policies email to all registered participants and Event Personnel upon check-in.
-At check-in the Event Organizer should read this information to all Event Personnel. (see Section 2) - 3.
-For any registered participant and Event Personnel listed above not required to complete U.S Center for SafeSport Training, Event Organizer should distribute a copy of the MAAPP At-A-Glance Document (See Appendix 1) to each individual upon check-in. - 4.
+At check-in the Event Organizer should read this information to all Event Personnel. (see Section 2) - For any registered participant and Event Personnel listed above not required to complete U.S Center for SafeSport Training, Event Organizer should distribute a copy of the MAAPP At-A-Glance Document (See Appendix E) and Reporting Protocols (See Appendix B) to each individual upon check-in. - 4.
 Event Organizers must prohibit any registered participant and Event Personnel who have not completed the Center's training but is required to do so, from having regular contact and/or authority over minor athletes at all USAS sanctioned events or competitions. - 5.
 Event Organizers must prohibit any last minute substitutions/day-of participants who have not completed the Center's training but are required to do so, from participation or placed in a role where they do not have regular contact and/or authority over minor athletes.

-Section 2: Communication of the Minor Athlete Abuse and Prevention Policy (MAAPP)
+Section 2: Communication of the Minor Athlete Abuse and Prevention Policy (MAAPP) and Reporting Protocols

-Requirement: Prior to each event, through the registration process or some other form of communication, all registered competitors and "Event Personnel" noted in Section 1, must receive a copy of the USA Softball MAAPP.
+Requirement: Prior to each event, through the registration process or some other form of communication, all registered competitors and "Event Personnel" noted in Section 1, must receive a copy of the USA Softball MAAPP and Reporting Protocols for alleged or suspected emotional misconduct, physical misconduct, sexual misconduct, and violations of the MAAPP.